 For the J.J.
-Wettlaufer Lecture in Leadership, Ramsden will draw from her new book, Surviving Your Success, to show business leaders and entrepreneurs how to reinvent the mindset that led to their first success – so they can do it all over again.
+Wettlaufer Lecture in Leadership, Ramsden will draw from her new book, Success Hangover, to show business leaders and entrepreneurs how to reinvent the mindset that led to their first success – so they can do it all over again.
 She’ll share approaches to keep you and your team energized so you can adapt, transform, and create your next success.
 Associate Professor Oana Branzei will also share insights from her research on managing the period that follows the peak of success.
 The event will be moderated by Branzei and Professor Gerard Seijts.

 J.J.
 Wettlaufer Lecture in Leadership